King in Black: Subplots

-Mayor Wilson Fisk decides to put together his own team of superpowered operatives to beat back Knull's creatures and save the city.
+Wilson Fisk decides to put together his own team of superpowered operatives to beat back Knull's creatures and save the city.
 He secretly meets with eight of these operatives, all known criminals who have been working in the city without Kingpin's blessing: Taskmaster, Mister Fear, Batroc the Leaper, Rhino, Star, Ampere, and Snakehead.
-To pay Mayor Fisk back, these criminals must escort Star (current keeper of one of the Infinity Gems) into battle to kill Knull, but to do that they'll first need to make contact with a man Kingpin believes can help turn the tide against the god.
-The criminal Incendiary opts to take his chances in jail instead.
-When he's taken out of the boardroom by Mayor Fisk's guards, he's immediately shot.
-The remaining seven criminals then promptly agree to Mayor Fisk's plan.
-Despite objections, this team will be called "The Thunderbolts" (because Kingpin owns the copyright).
-The team sets out into the city and is promptly attacked by a giant Symbiote Dragon.
-Snakehead is devoured, but Mister Fear and Star are able to fell the Symbiote Dragon.
-The team learns that there's a limit to Star's cosmic powers (she's woozy after battle) and when Ampere exclaims that the team is doomed and he's leaving, Mister Fear murders him.
-Taskmaster, de facto team leader, scolds Mister Fear, but the team helps themselves to Ampere's electric gauntlets, giving Taskmaster and Batroc's abilities an extra kick.
-Taskmaster can't keep Rhino from walking away from the team.
-Then he shortly makes the call not to help the Manhattan Defenders battle more Symbiote creatures.
-As the dwindled team slinks away from the scene, they're attacked by a Symbiote creature that's possessed Ampere's corpse and, before they know it, are being chased by a hoard of ravenous Symbiotes.
-The team escapes to a fishing boat nearly leaving Batroc behind and finally reach their destination: Ravencroft Institute.
-Inside, they find the man Mayor Fisk believes can defeat Knull: notorious supervillain and former Thunderbolts leader Norman Osborn.
-Norman Osborn and the Thunderbolts make their way through Ravencroft amidst the Symbiote attacks where they joined up with Figment, Foolkiller, Grizzly, Man-Bull, and Mister Hyde.
-While noting that Sentry would've been able to fight Knull, it was noted that Knull defeated him and absorbed Void.
-Osborn then leads the Thunderbolts into retrieving Sentry's corpse so that it can be used as a nuke to destroy Knull's lair on top of the Empire State Building with it being a suicide mission.
-Foolkiller was taken over by one of the Symbiotes and was killed.
-Taskmaster used Figment's abilities to make it look like the Thunderbolts sacrificed their lives to pull off the mission.
-After Mayor Fisk broadcasts the Thunderbolts' sacrifice during the fight against the Symbiote invasion, the Thunderbolts arrive and blackmail him into raising their pay and giving them further missions once Knull is defeated.
+To pay Fisk back, these criminals must escort Star (current keeper of one of the Infinity Gems) into battle to kill Knull, but to do that they wll first need to make contact with a man Kingpin believes can help turn the tide against the god.
+The seven agree to Fisk's plan.
+Despite objections, this team will be called the Thunderbolts because Kingpin owns the copyright.
+The team sets out into the city and is promptly attacked by a giant symbiote dragon.
+Snakehead is devoured, but Mister Fear and Star manage to kill the symbiote dragon.
+When Ampere exclaims that the team is doomed and he intends to leave, Mister Fear murders him.
+A symbiote possesses Ampere's corpse, with a horde of symbiotes chasing the Thunderbolts.
+The team escapes to a fishing boat nearly leaving Batroc behind and finally reach their destination: Ravencroft.
+Inside, they find the man Fisk believes can defeat Knull: Norman Osborn.
+Osborn leads the Thunderbolts into retrieving Sentry's corpse so that it can be used as a nuke to destroy Knull's lair.
+Taskmaster uses Figment's abilities to make it look like the Thunderbolts sacrificed their lives to pull off the mission.
+After Fisk broadcasts the Thunderbolts' sacrifice during the fight against the symbiote invasion, the Thunderbolts arrive and blackmail him into raising their pay and giving them further missions once Knull is defeated.